elixir-crawly/crawly/documentation/configuration.md

 Defines a list of middlewares responsible for pre-processing requests.
 If any of the requests from the `Crawly.Spider` is not passing the middleware, it's dropped.

-### closespider_itemcount :: pos_integer()
+### closespider_itemcount :: pos_integer() | :disabled

-default: 5000
+default: :disabled

 An integer which specifies a number of items.
 If the spider scrapes more than that amount and those items are passed by the item pipeline, the spider will be closed.
-If set to nil the spider will not be stopped.
+If set to :disabled the spider will not be stopped.

 ### closespider_timeout :: pos_integer()